Workiva/over_react/doc/new_boilerplate_migration.md

 visual clutter to the boilerplate, and are redundant since the factory/ props/component declarations already have a consistent/restricted structure and naming scheme that makes it clear to the builder parsing logic that a component is being defined, and what each part is.

-We could update the over_react builder parsing logic to identify and group together these declarations based on their names, which we'll need to do anyways if we want to support multiple components per file in the future.

 ```diff
 - @Factory()